 The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

-More about sports and activities: » Mal Pais and Santa Teresa
+More: » Activities in Mal Pais and Santa Teresa

 From the village center of Mal Pais a scenic road leads over the mountains to Cabuya and Cabo Blanco.
 The first 2 kms pass through a river valley with